ianroller4/Just-The-Docs-Template/docs/Git Fundamentals.md

 git add .
 git commit -m "Describe what changed"
 ```
-You can add specific files or file types
+You can add specific files or file types.

-git add . adds all unstaged files
+`git add .` adds all unstaged files.

 Staging prepares changes to be committed.

-Commit saves the staged snapshot into the repository history.
+`git commit` saves the staged snapshot into the repository history.

+Adding `-m` to `git commit` lets you add a commit message.

 ## Status, Log, and Diff
 Useful commands to inspect repository state and history: